wEB DESIGN | AI | Technology

 Problem

-Jing Conan Wang, Founder of DeepVista AI, is looking for designers to create his platform, aiming to achieve an AI thinking partner for early-stage and solo founders.
+Jing Conan Wang, Founder of DeepVista AI, is looking for designers to create his platform from 0 →1, aiming to achieve an AI thinking partner for early-stage founders.

 Many resources explain what to do (e.g., build an MVP), but fail to provide practical, step-by-step guidance for founders with no prior experience.
 When they do seek mentorship, most advice isn’t tailored to the founder’s specific stage, market, or emotional state.